 "The Expat’s Guide to Growing Old in Japan"

-We also learned that one of our members in the audience had just released a new book.
+At this event, we also learned that one of our members in the audience had just released a new book.
 Please read the details posted on our "Links" page.

 Date: January 21st, Saturday 13:00 ~ (Committee set up from 12:30pm)